mattTrustzone/tz-bot-sectigo/README.md

 ===========

-This repository contains a wrapper script that makes it easier to use Electronic Frontier Foundation's (EFF's) Certbot with the TRUSTZONE's ACME Pro Sectigo DV server.
+This repository contains a wrapper script that makes it easier to use the Lego ACME clien (https://github.com/go-acme/lego) with the TRUSTZONE's ACME Pro Sectigo DV server.
-This wrapper is a fork of ZEROSSL's zerossl-bot
+This wrapper is a re-working of ZEROSSL's zerossl-bot

 Installation
 ------------